-- Cryptographic hardware management and distribution +control, including Foreign Military Sales (FMS). - Approving account establishments. - Approving authority for Certification Approval Authorities (CAAs). - Implementing COMSEC Material Control System (CMCS)/Key Management Infrastructure (KMI) policy and procedures. - Direct operational support. - Final adjudication authority for determining when reported COMSEC incidents result in COMSEC insecurities. - Ensuring service compliance with COMSEC access program Requirements. - Standing membership on KMI working groups and the CT1 Joint Configuration Control Board (JCCB). - 130.
-IMMEDIATE SUPERIOR IN COMMAND (ISIC): Responsible for the administrative oversight of all COMSEC matters for their subordinate commands.
+- Cryptographic hardware management, distribution and control, including Foreign Military Sales (FMS).

+- Approving account establishments.

+- Approving authority for Certification Approval Authorities (CAAs).

+- Implementing COMSEC Material Control System (CMCS)/Key Management Infrastructure (KMI) policy and procedures.

+- Direct operational support.

+- Final adjudication authority for determining when reported COMSEC incidents result in COMSEC insecurities.

+- Ensuring service compliance with COMSEC access program requirements.

+- Standing membership on KMI working groups and the CT1 Joint Configuration Control Board (JCCB).

+130. IMMEDIATE SUPERIOR IN COMMAND (ISIC): Responsible for the administrative oversight of all COMSEC matters for their subordinate commands.
 All COMSEC matters fall under the purview of the Administrative Command (ADCON).
 NCMS will refer to the following sources to determine ADCON:

--USN: Standard Navy Distribution List (SNDL) -USMC: EKMS ISIC and Inspectors Alignment for
+-USN: Standard Navy Distribution List (SNDL)

+-USMC: EKMS ISIC and Inspectors Alignment for

 Marine Corps EKMS Accounts (COMSEC Advisory)

 -USCG: Commandant Notice 5440

-- 135. STAFF CMS RESPONSIBILITY OFFICER (SCMSRO): A flag or general officer in command status, or the Deputy Commander or Chief of Staff, may either assume personal responsibility for routine COMSEC matters or may designate the responsibility to a staff officer (0-4/GS-12, Pay Band 2, or above).
+135. STAFF CMS RESPONSIBILITY OFFICER (SCMSRO): A flag or general officer in command status, or the Deputy Commander or Chief of Staff, may either assume personal responsibility for routine COMSEC matters or may designate the responsibility to a staff officer (O-4 (or selectee)/GS-12, Pay Band 2, or above).
 Officers not meeting the above requirement may not designate a SCMSRO.
-A SCMSRO may exist at a command with an account or LE. - 140.
-COMMANDING OFFICER (CO): The CO is responsible for properly administering his/her command's EKMS account and ensuring compliance with established policy and procedures.
+A SCMSRO may exist at a command with an account or LE.
+SCMSROs must have a security clearance equal to or higher than the highest classification of COMSEC material held by the account and be senior to COMSEC Account Manager.

+140. COMMANDING OFFICER (CO): The CO is responsible for properly administering his/her command's EKMS account and ensuring compliance with established policy and procedures.